istio/istio.io/content/en/docs/examples/microservices-istio/run-bookinfo-with-kubernetes/index.md

     $ kubectl apply -f {{< github_file >}}/samples/sleep/sleep.yaml
     {{< /text >}}

-1. To confirm that the Bookinfo application is running, send a request to it by a curl command from your testing pod:
+1. To confirm that the Bookinfo application is running, send a request to it with a curl command from your testing pod:

     {{< text bash >}}
     $ kubectl exec -it $(kubectl get pod -l app=sleep -o jsonpath='{.items[0].metadata.name}') -c sleep -- curl productpage:9080/productpage | grep -o "<title>.*</title>"